att-circ-contrl/exp-preproc/README.md

 * `do_config.m` specifies where to find the raw ephys datasets, and specifies configuration information for each of the preprocessing operations.
-* `do_sessionmeta.m` reads ephys headers and auxiliary files (game files), builds event lists and trial definitions, and saves all of the metadata in a consolidated format.
+* `do_sessionmeta.m` reads ephys headers and auxiliary files (game files), builds event lists and trial definitions, and saves all of this metadata in a consolidated format.
 * `do_preproc.m` reads the raw ephys datasets, performs several preprocessing steps, and saves the results of each step in Field Trip format.
 Preprocessing